 top of page

 If money makes you feel anxious, overwhelmed, or quietly ashamed, you are not alone, even though it can feel that way.
-For some people, money anxiety manifests lying awake at night worrying about bills or the future.
-For others, it might be avoiding their bank account altogether, putting off opening letters, or feeling a tight knot in their stomach whenever money comes up.
+For some people, money anxiety manifests as lying awake at night, worrying about bills or the future.
+For others, it might mean avoiding their bank account altogether, putting off opening letters, or feeling a tight knot in their stomach whenever money comes up.
 There are also those who feel a lingering sense of guilt when they spend, or a persistent fear that they will never quite get ahead financially, no matter how hard they try.
 For so many people, money feels so hard.

 When people try to describe these experiences, they often use phrases such as money anxiety, financial stress, or feeling bad with money.
-Many recognise a pattern of repeating the same money mistakes year after year, or of feeling overwhelmed by money even when nothing dramatic appears to be wrong.
+Many recognise a pattern of repeating the same money mistakes year after year or feeling overwhelmed by money even when nothing dramatic appears to be wrong.
 Almost always, the conclusion they reach is deeply personal: there must be something wrong with me.
+In most cases, there isn’t.

 Money Stress Is Not a Character Flaw

-One of the most common questions people ask themselves, usually quietly, and often with a sense of embarrassment, is why they seem so bad with money.
+One of the most common questions people ask themselves, usually quietly and often with a sense of embarrassment, is why they seem so bad with money.
 The assumption is that everyone else has worked something out that they have somehow missed, or that they lack a level of discipline or maturity that others seem to manage effortlessly.
+But struggling with money does not mean you are careless, irresponsible, or incapable.
+In reality, most of us were taught what to do with money—how to earn it, how to spend it, how to save it—but very few of us were ever taught how to feel safe with it.

 Money becomes emotionally charged far earlier than we tend to realise.
 Long before adult responsibilities arrive, it can become associated with security or insecurity, approval or criticism, control or fear.
 Once that happens, money stops being neutral.
-It becomes personal, and often emotionally loaded.
+It becomes personal and often emotionally loaded.

 Why Money Triggers Anxiety, Avoidance, or Panic

 Money is one of the strongest emotional triggers we have because it is so closely tied to survival, independence, and choice.
 When something carries that much meaning, the nervous system pays attention.
 This is why it is possible to feel financially insecure even when things appear fine on the surface.
-It is why money worries can dominate your thoughts, or why sensible advice that makes perfect sense logically still feels difficult to follow in practice.
+It is why money worries can dominate your thoughts or why sensible advice that makes perfect sense logically still feels difficult to follow in practice.
 It is also why avoiding finances can feel oddly reassuring, even when you know it is not helping in the long term.

 If money has ever felt uncertain, threatening, or overwhelming, your nervous system has learned to associate it with danger.
 Anxiety and avoidance are not signs of weakness in that context; they are protective responses that once served a purpose.